 Low Expectations meet Objective Reality.
 Before I went to St. Louis, no one had mentioned it as a grand tourist destination.
 I had driven through the town thirty years ago, and I remembered seeing the massive arch from the freeway, but to be frank, I didn’t even stop, since I was rushing back to New York, you know, that ultra-exciting metropolis that people write songs about, helluva town and all (whose natives, like me and my childhood friends, typically know little or nothing about any territories west of the Hudson River).
 But last week, I was scheduled to stay over in St. Louis for three whole days.
 The first surprise was my hotel, it was a little boutique joint called the Ignacio, and its café was called Pintxos.
 I immediately surmised that it was owned by St. Louis University, given that SLU is a Jesuit institution, and that St. Ignatius was not only a founder of the Jesuits, but also a native of the Basque region of Spain (where “Pintxos” means tapas).
 My room was everything one hopes for in a modern boutique hotel, with those cool sinks and bathroom fixtures, and a big floor to ceiling window looking out on the statue in the courtyard.
 Having a free afternoon before dinner with the social psychology faculty, I inquired about whether there was a park nearby, to which I could bring my binoculars and perhaps see a few bird species we don’t have in Phoenix.
 The desk clerks promptly lent me a bike, and pointed me in the direction of Forest Park.
 St. Louis's giant city park turned out not only to be substantially larger than New York’s Central Park, but to be absolutely beautiful, dotted with lakes and streams, each surrounded by riparian areas full of beautiful birds (I saw a red-headed woodpecker and a red-breasted woodpecker almost as soon as I lifted my binoculars, as well as numerous lovely sparrows, warblers, and tree-creepers in my brief visit).
 The park also housed a lovely art museum with a collection to rival any you’d see in New York, and the surrounding neighborhood was rich with beautiful mansions (not McMansions, I mean seriously architectured old mansions surrounded by big oak trees and statues).
 On the way back to the hotel, I biked across St. Louis University's campus, which was itself quite lovely, full of fountains, statues, and greenery, despite its close proximity to the urban areas of St. Louis.

 Then I had a lovely dinner at a Tuscan/Californian restaurant called “1111” in a cute little neighborhood called the Soulard, with the pleasant and charming social faculty at SLU: Eddie Clark, Richard Harvey, and Ruth Warner.
 Since I expressed an interest in seeing more of St. Louis, Ruth took me to their lovely Botanical Gardens and the stunning Cathedral Basilica the next day, and their students Erin Solomon and Kate Blankmeyer drove me through several charming old neighborhoods on the way to my talk that night.
 To top off my visit, my talk was in an auditorium packed full of students, faculty, and grad students (many crammed on the floors when the seats all filled up).
-There’s nothing like a full house when you give a talk, a lot more possibilities for contagious laughter
+There’s nothing like a full house when you give a talk, a lot more possibilities for contagious laughter and upbeat positivity.

 Life lesson: Of course there’s something to be said for having high expectations – Rosenthal and Jacobson’s classic research on the “Pygmalion effect” demonstrated that students work harder when their teachers expect a lot, and if you never leave the hotel in a new city, you’ll never find anything to enjoy.
 I got to a lot of Barcelona’s beautiful sights because I forced myself to get out of the hotel (despite my fear of pickpockets!)
 But it’s easy to be disappointed if your expectations are too high – for that new job, that new relationship, that new restaurant, or that European vacation.